sagar-aujla/Sentiment-Analysis-of-Reviews/README.md

 yelp.com

 For each website, there exist 500 positive and 500 negative sentences.
 Those were selected randomly for larger datasets of reviews.
-We attempted to select sentences that have a clearly positive or negative connotaton, the goal was for no neutral sentences to be selected.
+We attempted to select sentences that have a clearly positive or negative connotation, the goal was for no neutral sentences to be selected.

 For the full datasets look: